-But there are even more benefits of therapy than just these.
-It can also help with mental health conditions like depression, anxiety, obsessions, eating disorders, and more.
-Therapy can teach you how to deal with divorce, manage grief, or build healthy relationships (romantic or those with family or friends).
+But there are even more benefits of therapy than just the ones we have discussed.
+Therapy can teach you how to deal with divorce, manage grief, or build relationships (romantic or those with family or friends) in a healthy way.

 If there’s anything in life that you’re struggling with, or if any situations or relationships are starting to interfere in your daily functioning, it might be time to start thinking about therapy.

 Therapy can help you process many common, yet difficult things in life, including:

 - Wanting to better yourself or your life

 - Dealing with a serious life change or transition